 Let’s make sure everyone is on the same page.
-We’ve found the dining room table, made a guest list (and invited them), we have made a soft menu plan, and if you’ve never even roasted a chicken that’s on the to-do list, right?
+We’ve found the dining room table and figured out who is coming. (and you did ask them to come, right?), we have made a soft menu plan.
 Also, if you’re anything like me, you may need to put away all the stuff that has already found its way back to that recently cleared table.
-While you’re at it, spend a few minutes checking the guest bathroom today.
-A good cleaning now will help keep the next one from being so intensive.
+While you’re at it, you may want to plan to spend a few extra minutes on the guest bathroom this Thursday—one week out.
+A good cleaning now will prevent panic on the 25th.

 Ok, today we’re doing another pen and paper exercise.
 Try to contain your excitement.

-If you are serving teenagers or relatives you already know are greedy increase the estimates as needed.
+If you are serving teenagers or other relatives you already know have healthy appetites increase the estimates as needed.

 If you’re serving your Thanksgiving dinner buffet style, definitely increase the gravy.
-I don’t know what it is about a buffet that makes people go nuts on the gravy, but that’s life.
+I don’t know what it is about a buffet that makes people go nuts on the gravy, but that’s life—plan for it.

 So get your soft menu, find the recipes that go with the menu and figure out if you’re going to need to double or triple any recipes for the Thanksgiving dinner you’re hosting.